 Participants on most programmes also access substantial work experience in a range of employment contexts, both within the football Club and with other local businesses.

-Our traineeships offer 16-24 years old that are not in education or employment the opportunity to get on the first step of the employment ladder.
+Traineeships are run at many Clubs across the country and offer 16-24 years old that are not in education or employment the opportunity to get on the first step of the employment ladder.
 The trainee will learn new skills and enhance their ability to find employment.
 The traineeship will give young adults the chance to gain high quality work experience in different working environments, while also improving their core skills such as English and Maths skills.

 EFL Trust, in partnership with the University of South Wales, offers a route into a career in community coaching and management with two higher education Foundation Degree courses in Community Football Coaching and Development, and in Sports Coaching and Development.